Svalbaz/Neverwinter/README.md

 Only Main Quests (or at least Quests with more substance) will be displayed here, so this is not a complete list of actions to be undertaken by the Party

+There may be a full Quest Log saved as a separate page, however I am unsure if I will actually use this or just keep to this quick Table ....[Quest Log](questlog/quest-log.md)

 ### Quest Log Table

 | Quest ID | Quest Giver          | Outline                                                          | Location         | Complete? |